 Argus will on occasion publish corrections to price assessments after the publication date.
 We will correct errors that arise from clerical mistakes, calculation errors, or a misapplication of our stated methodology.
-Argus will also correct errors that arise from mistakes made by market participants in reporting transactions.
 Argus will not retroactively assess markets based on new information learned after the assessments are published.
+We make our best effort to assess markets based on the information we gather during the trading day assessed.